kempsterrrr/agent0-ts/ARWEAVE_INTEGRATION_PLAN.md

    * Close client connections (for API consistency with IPFSClient) */ async close(): Promise<void> {
-    // No explicit cleanup needed for Turbo or Wayfinder
+    // No explicit cleanup needed for Turbo
     // Included for API consistency
   }
 }